 - Astragalus – Used for thousands of years in Traditional Chinese Medicine, Astragalus is considered an immune boosting “super herb” that also strengthens the digestive system and aids in adrenal gland function.
 Studies done in the US have shown Astragalus to boost cancer patients immune system during and after radiation therapy.
 In addition, studies have also shown that astragalus has antiviral properties and stimulates the immune system, suggesting that it may help prevent colds.

-- Calendula – Calendula is widely recognized for it’s ability to disinfect and heal external wounds and skin irritations.
-Calendula petals however, offer tremendous internal benefits as they are anti-inflammatory, anti-viral and anti-tumor!
-They work well as an herb to reduce fever, as well.
+- Calendula – Calendula is widely recognized for its ability to disinfect and heal external wounds and skin irritations.
+Calendula petals, however, offer tremendous internal benefits as they are anti-inflammatory, antiviral and anti-tumor!
+Calendula is great for reducing fevers as well.

 - Chamomile – Chamomile has a long history of medicinal use.
 A study published in the Jan.
 26 issue of the Journal of Agricultural and Food Chemistry has found that chamomile tea contains compounds that may help fight infections due to colds.
 It’s natural soothing and anti-inflammatory properties also make it great at helping to soothe all kinds of coughs, headaches, achy muscles, and even help you get more rest.

 - Cinnamon – Like ginger, cinnamon is a warming herb that helps with circulation, congestion, and boosting immunities which makes it a great addition to any cold and flu remedy.